Gosainkunda Lake Trek

 Day 06

-Ghopte - Kutumsang
+Trek from Ghopte to Kutumsang

 After the heights of yesterday’s pass, today offers a pleasant and relax change of pace.
 We trade steep climbs for a long, gentle descent, walking downhill for about five hours through peaceful landscapes toward the village of Kutumsang.
 The trail winds through quiet forests of rhododendron and pine, where you might spot colorful birds or even glimpse wildlife.
 We’ll pass through small, traditional settlements, gradually returning to the greener, more temperate foothills.
 Our stop for the night is Kutumsang, a charming Tamang village where warm local hospitality awaits.
 Settle into a cozy teahouse, enjoy the slower rhythm of mountain life, and reflect on the incredible journey from the sacred lakes to these serene hills.